precision-sustainable-ag/benchbot-brain-app/mini_comp_api/README.md

 sudo nano /etc/systemd/system/bb_cam.service
 ```

-Add contents of bb_cam.txt to this file, make sure the ExecStart has the path to the script in your system.
+Add contents of boot_on_launch.txt to this file, make sure the ExecStart has the path to the script in your system.
 Save the file and exit the text editor.
 Then run the following:

 ```